yiakwy/Onsite-Blackboard-Code-Interview/StockPrice20170612-AmazonGlobal/FinalPhase/P4/Description.md

 array2diff

 longest\_growth\_sum
 0. deal with exotic simple cases
 1. find the first position j we got a element whose value is negtive from start
 2. find the first position k we got a element whose value is positive or 0 from j
 3. caculate sum[start .. j] as s1
-    4. caculate recursively **tail\_sum** by setting start as k
+4. caculate recursively **tail_sum** by setting start as k
-    5. s1 + tail\_sum > 0 goto 6 else goto 7
+5. s1 + tail_sum > 0 goto 6 else goto 7
-    6. we can connect them together by stoping at where tail\_sum stops return s1 + sum[j..k] + tail\_sum
+    6. we can connect them together by stoping at where tail_sum stops return s1 + sum[j..k] + tail_sum
-    7. we cannot connect them together return MAX(s1, tail\_sum) by setting stoping positions at k
+    7. we cannot connect them together return MAX(s1, tail_sum) by setting stoping positions at k

 ## Asymptotic Time Complexity
-Suppose for a array of length n, we have stops sequence k0=0, k1, ..., km=n m must <= n/2
+Suppose for a array of length n, we have stops sequence k0=0, k1, ..., km=n , where m must be <= n/2

 we have: